rccordell/f18rwda/assignments.md

 	+ Essay: write a "traditional" college essay on a topic of your choice
 	+ Wikipedia: create or substantially improve a Wikipedia article
 	+ Dear (My) Data: record personal data, imagine a novel way to visualize it, and write about what the process reveals
+	+ Interactive argument: write branching web-based argument using software such as [Twine][2].
 	+ Unessay: make an academic argument through the analytical or creative medium of your choice.

 # Grade Contracts